MCP Server

 DayZero exposes a Model Context Protocol (MCP) server that lets AI assistants — Claude, Cursor, and other MCP-compatible clients — interact with your accounting data through natural language.

-The server is mounted at /mcp and uses the Streamable HTTP transport with standard Bearer token authentication.
+The server is mounted at /mcp and uses the Streamable HTTP transport.
+It supports two authentication methods:

 What You Can Do